JeringTech/Javascript.NodeJS/ReadMe.md

 You can configure NodeJS by specifying environment variables for it.
 Find the full list of environment variables [here](https://nodejs.org/api/cli.html#cli_environment_variables).

 If this value doesn't contain an element with key "NODE_ENV" and the application is an ASP.NET Core application, an element with key "NODE_ENV" is added.
-The added element's value is "development" if `IHostingEnvironment.EnvironmentName` is `EnvironmentName.Development`, and "production" otherwise.
+The added element's value is "development" if `IHostEnvironment.EnvironmentName` is `Environments.Development`, and "production" otherwise.
 <!-- NodeJSProcessOptions generated docs -->
 <!-- OutOfProcessNodeJSServiceOptions generated docs -->